Marvel vs. Capcom Origins: Reception

-Marvel vs. Capcom Origins received mixed to positive reviews from critics upon release, with aggregate review website Metacritic assigning a score of 72/100 for the PlayStation 3 version, and 78/100 for the Xbox 360 version.
+Marvel vs. Capcom Origins received mixed to positive reviews from critics upon release, with aggregate review website Metacritic assigning a score of 72 out of 100 for the PlayStation 3 version, and 78 out of 100 for the Xbox 360 version.
 The game received praise for its preservation of the original arcade releases' integrity, additions of online multiplayer and challenges, and variety of unlockable content.
 On the other hand, it received criticism for its small and unsatisfying selection of games, as well as outdated gameplay mechanics.
-Ray Carsillo of Electronic Gaming Monthly awarded Origins a 9/10, stating the game "does a fine job of staying true to the originals, while the addition of dynamic challenges provide a new layer of addictiveness that helps to overshadow how much these games have aged in the past two decades".
+Ray Carsillo of Electronic Gaming Monthly awarded Origins a 9 out of 10, stating the game "does a fine job of staying true to the originals, while the addition of dynamic challenges provide a new layer of addictiveness that helps to overshadow how much these games have aged in the past two decades".

-Taylor Cocke of IGN rated the title 8.2/10, concluding that "neither title is perfect due to some blatantly unbalanced characters, but as a walk down memory lane, this package is hard to beat".
-Official U.S. PlayStation Magazine gave the game a score of 7/10, saying the "minimal-frills two-pack is definitely entertaining while it lasts".
-Heidi Kemps of Official Xbox Magazine came to a verdict of 6.5/10, praising the visual presentation and accurate reproduction of the coin-operated originals, while criticizing clunky mechanics.
-Official PlayStation Magazine Australia labeled Marvel vs. Capcom Origins "a bland and unexciting update of a couple of classics that have long been superseded", rating the game 5/10.
+Taylor Cocke of IGN rated the title 8.2 out of 10, concluding that "neither title is perfect due to some blatantly unbalanced characters, but as a walk down memory lane, this package is hard to beat".
+Official U.S. PlayStation Magazine gave the game a score of 7 out of 10, saying the "minimal-frills two-pack is definitely entertaining while it lasts".
+Heidi Kemps of Official Xbox Magazine came to a verdict of 6.5 out of 10, praising the visual presentation and accurate reproduction of the coin-operated originals, while criticizing clunky mechanics.
+Official PlayStation Magazine Australia labeled Marvel vs. Capcom Origins "a bland and unexciting update of a couple of classics that have long been superseded", rating the game 5 out of 10.